 Peer-reviewed journal articles

 2023 (UN-)protected Elections – Left for Good?
-Withdrawal of United Nations Peacekeeping Operations and its Effects on Violence during Electoral Periods in War-Affected Countries (with Jana R. Kissling, University of Zurich).
-Journal of International Peacekeeping Accepted.
-Preprint version.
+Withdrawal of United Nations Peacekeeping Operations and its Effects on Violence during Electoral Periods in War-Affected Countries (with Jana R. Kissling, University of Zurich / ETH Zurich).
+Journal of International Peacekeeping 30(2): 165-197.
+Open Access Publisher’s version.

 2023 UN Peacekeeping and Democratization in Conflict-Affected Countries (with Robert Blair, Brown University, and Jessica Di Salvatore, Warwick University).
-American Political Science Review Online First.
+American Political Science Review 117(4): 1308-1326.
 Preprint version.
 Open Access Publisher’s version.

-2022 Introducing the Peacekeeping Mandates (PEMA) Dataset. (with Jessica Di Salvatore, Magnus Lundgren and Kseniya Oksamytna).
-Journal of Conflict Resolution Online First.
+2022 Introducing the Peacekeeping Mandates (PEMA) Dataset. (with Jessica Di Salvatore, Warwick University, Magnus Lundgren, Stockholm University and Kseniya Oksamytna, City University of London).
+Journal of Conflict Resolution 66(4–5), 924–951.
 Abstract.
 Preprint version.
 Website.

 2021 Protecting the Vote?
 Peacekeeping presence and the risk of electoral violence (with Hanne Fjelde, Uppsala University).
-British Journal of Political Science.
+British Journal of Political Science 52(3), 1113-1132.
 Abstract.
 Open Access Publisher’s version.

-2020 Keeping electoral peace?
+2021 Keeping electoral peace?
 Activities of United Nations peacekeeping operations and their effects on election-related violence.
-Conflict Management and Peace Science.
+Conflict Management and Peace Science 38(5): 580-604.
 Abstract.
 Preprint version.
 Publisher’s version.

 Winner of the 2017 Dina Zinnes Award from the SSIP Section of the International Studies Association, USA; Winner of the Credric Smith Prize 2017 from the Conflict Research Society, UK

-2020 Mitigating election violence locally: UN peacekeepers’ election-education campaigns in Côte d’Ivoire, Journal of Peace Research.
+2020 Mitigating election violence locally: UN peacekeepers’ election-education campaigns in Côte d’Ivoire, Journal of Peace Research 57(1): 199-216.
 Abstract.
 Preprint version and replication material.
 Publisher’s version.

-2019 United Nations peacekeeping locally: Enabling conflict resolution, reducing communal violence, Journal of Conflict Resolution.
+2020 United Nations peacekeeping locally: Enabling conflict resolution, reducing communal violence, Journal of Conflict Resolution 64(2-3): 344-372.
 Abstract.
 Preprint version and replication material.
-Publisher’s version
+Publisher’s version.

 2016 From a Perpetrator’s Perspective: International election observers and post-electoral violence.
 Journal of Peace Research 53(2): 226-241.
 Abstract.
 Preprint version and replication material.
 Publisher’s version.